ubccr/xdmod-ondemand/docs/upgrade.md

 value, they will need to be reingested from the original OnDemand web server log files.
 The recommended way to do this is as follows.

+1. Make sure to follow these steps when the automated ingestion and aggregation of OnDemand logs are NOT running.
 1. Make a backup of the database, specifically the `modw_ondemand` schema, in case you need to recover it later.
 1. Run the SQL below to delete all the rows from the